pmichali/lazyjack/README.md

 ### For the `prepare` command
 * Creates support network with IPv6 and IPv4.
-* Starts DNS64 container, with config file, removes IPv4 address, and adds route to NAT64 server.
+* Starts DNS64 container, with config file from created volume, removes IPv4 address, and adds route to NAT64 server.
 * Starts NAT64 container.
 * Adds IPv4 route to NAT64 server on node.
 * Adds management network IP on specified interface.